wp-plugins/testimonial-basics/trunk/readme.txt

 == Changelog ==

+= 4.1.3 =
+* Fixed katb_insert_content, did not pass $use_schema variable
+* Added isset conditional to $_SESSION['katb_form_submitted']
+* Removed hatom because it was causing problems with theme specific css
+* Modified css for meta in widgets and content
+* Fixed css styling for popup
+* simplified header styling for content area

 = 4.1.2 =
 * fixed drop down rating for input forms
 * changed one of the screenshots
 * Fixed theme specific formats for .post author class by adding .katb class and style

 = 4.1.1 =
-* minor update to re-upload and deete unedded css files
+* minor update to re-upload and delete old css files

 = 4.1.0 =
 * Fixed database issues by upgrading everyone to database 1.4